wojtekmach/any_value/README.md

 [![Build Status](https://travis-ci.org/wojtekmach/anything.svg)](https://travis-ci.org/wojtekmach/anything)

-Anything is a collection of helper methods like: `anything`, `any_number`, `any_string` that is useful to test nested data structures (like arrays or hashes) when you care more about some particular elements and the "shape" of the data, than about the entire data structure.
+Anything is a collection of helper methods like: `anything`, `any_number`, `any_string` that is useful for testing nested data structures (like arrays or hashes) when you care more about some particular elements and the "shape" of the data, than about the entire data structure.

 So, instead of either: